b-cubed-eu/documentation/src/content/docs/tutorials/cube-from-checklist.md

 the accepted taxa instead of the synonyms (`allow_synonyms` = `FALSE`), if any.
 The output is a vector with GBIF backbone taxon keys.

-It's extremely unlikely to have occurrences linked to a taxon not matched to GBIF Backbone.
-Most likely this occurs when both the checklist and the occurrence dataset are published by the same researchers.

 ## Step 2: Adapt the SQL query

 ### Spatial dimension